swiftype/swiftype-wordpress/README.txt

 In general, using a larger batch size will be faster.
 However, the size of the batch you can use is determined by how large your posts are on average.

+== Modifying search parameters ==

+The Swiftype Search plugin provides a filter called `swiftype_search_params` that allows you to modify the search parameters before they are sent to Swiftype.

+For example, to add a filter so only pages are returned by the search results, you can add the following to your functions.php file:

+    function swiftype_search_params_filter( $params ) {
+        $params['filters[posts][object_type]'] = array( 'page' );

+        return $params;
+    }

+    add_filter( 'swiftype_search_params', 'swiftype_search_params_filter', 8, 1 );

+For more details, check out our [WordPress customization tutorial](https://swiftype.com/documentation/tutorials/customizing_wordpress_search) and the Swiftype [Search API documentation](https://swiftype.com/documentation/searching).

+== Modifying the query string ==

+The Swiftype Search plugin provides a filter called `swiftype_search_query_string` that makes it easier to modify the query string before it is sent to Swiftype.

+For example, to add a term to every query string, you can add the following to your functions.php file:

+    function swiftype_search_query_filter( $query ) {
+        return $query . ' ThisWillAlwaysBeInEveryQuery';
+    }

+    add_filter( 'swiftype_search_query_string', 'swiftype_search_query_filter', 8, 1 );

+You can use this filter to pre-process queries before they are executed.